ember-engines/ember-engines.com/tests/dummy/app/templates/docs/links.md

 ## Linking Within An Engine

 Within a routable Engine (i.e `super-blog`), route paths are relative to the Engine's "mount point".
-That is, the route path at which it is mounted. d
+That is, the route path at which it is mounted.

 In other words, if you're trying to go to route `super-blog.posts.index`, you might do the following from the host application: